shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/getting-started/dynamic_filesystem_configuration.md

 Now it’s time to define the folder structure you want Toolkit to dynamically generate as artists step through the production pipeline.
 This is done by editing the schema.

-{% include info title="Note" content="It’s a good practice to test configurations in a *cloned* configuration, so as not to affect the active production configuration.
+It’s a good practice to test configurations in a *cloned* configuration, so as not to affect the active production configuration.
 The cloning process creates a *copy* of the configuration that you can edit safely before pushing changes to the live config.
-You can find details on cloning your config in the [Configuration Staging and Rollout](https://support.shotgunsoftware.com/hc/en-us/articles/219033168-Configuration-staging-and-rollout#Cloning%20your%20Configuration) document." %}
+You can find details on cloning your config in the [Configuration Staging and Rollout](https://developer.shotgridsoftware.com/60762324/#cloning-your-configuration) document."

 **Step 7:** Navigate to your pipeline configuration.
 Drill down to the schema folder, `<pipeline_configuration_root>/config/core/schema` and open the `project` folder.